hyperledger/identus-cloud-agent/mercury/protocol-did-exchange/DidExchange-Protocol.md

 # DidExchange Protocol

-This Protocol is parte of the DIDComm Messaging Specification.
+This Protocol is part of the DIDComm Messaging Specification.

 Protocol to exchange DIDs between agents when establishing a DID-based relationship